rio-labs/rio/rio/snippets/snippet-files/howtos/multiple-pages.md

     """

     def build(self) -> rio.Component:
+        return rio.Column(
+            rio.Markdown(
-        return rio.Markdown("This is the main page of the app section.", "Explore more about our features and functionalities here."
+                "This is the main page of the app section.\n\n" "Explore more about our features and functionalities here."
+            ),
+            rio.PageView(),
         )
 ```

 ### Example: Creating a Nested About Us Page